 The experience is similar to Super Mario, adventure or role-playing games.
 As you travel from level to level and scene to scene, you try to accomplish various goals, gather ingredients to create magic smoothies and fight the bad guys.

-Why not also try to fit in some of these classic body-weight exercises you can do at home too.
-Crunches, Push-ups, Planks, Squats, Lunges, Wall sits, Burpees, and Jumping jacks.
+Try it for 30 days straight and while you’re at it, try to fit in some of these classic body-weight exercises: Crunches, Push-ups, Planks, Squats, Lunges, Wall sits, Burpees, and Jumping jacks.

 Sharing is caring: Save this pin to Pinterest